zxuuuustupid/cifar10/README.md

 # cifar10
-use CNN to fit the dataset named cifar10,but overfitting can somebody give me some advice?
+use a very simple CNN to fit the dataset named cifar10,but overfitting heavily